 Like most people, your potential clients are probably tired of clickbait links, sleazy salesmen, and self-appointed gurus who will do and say anything to get in their wallet.
 They’re looking for real solutions.
 You can prove you’re capable of providing this, instead of just claiming it like 99% of freelancers by offering helpful suggestion.

 Make sure your tip is framed in a positive way, never belittle the client’s existing work.
+Here’s an example:

-Even if you have the same work in your profile, show Upwork clients that you’re willing to take work off their plate by ensuring you answer any questions or requests they make directly in your DM’s with the client.
-If the client wants a portfolio or examples of past work, then add them to your message.
+This not only ensures they’ll see what you want them to, it shows the client you’re willing to take work off their plate by answering questions and requests they have directly.
+If the client wants to see your portfolio or examples of past work, then add them to your message.
 Avoid taking the opposite route and laying out expectations like “see my profile.”

 Aim to make it as quick as possible for a client to identify you as the most suitable candidate.
 Reducing the tedium of screening applicants makes you more likable.
 One of my favorite books: How to win friends and influence people is a must-read if you want to learn more about the methods that win potential clients over.